Cloth Napkins 101: Best Fabrics, Sizes, and All You Need to Know

 Where should you place cloth napkins?

 Fold and place napkins to the left of the forks for easy access.
 This makes it convenient for guests to access them during meals, as opposed to when they're under a cutlery or dinner plate.
-Such attention to detail showcases your commitment to hospitality.
+For aesthetics, you may also tuck a name card into a folded napkin and place it on the dinner plate.
+The guest can then place the napkin on their lap or to the left, whichever way they find convenient.

 It's also smart to keep a pile of clean napkins nearby so you can easily replace used ones during the meal.
 There might be a big spill sometimes, you know.